isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-spray-for-home/index.md

 With just a single can (20oz) of flea tick professional pest control
 , you get rid of any flea infestation in your home and prevent any further infestation from occurring.
 - It covers an area of almost 2625 square feet.
-The active ingredients that make this possible are Permethrin,� Pyriproxyfen, an IGR, and Pyrethrins.
+The active ingredients that make this possible are Permethrin, Pyriproxyfen, an IGR, and Pyrethrins.
 - They work by inhibiting the reproduction cycle offleas and killingadult fleas instantly.
 This combination is highly effective in getting rid of fleas